edisonpan1218/ah-scraper-research/README.md

 ## Usage

 1. **Collect product links**
    Run `get_all_product_link.py` to fetch all product URLs from the selected categories.
+You get ah_products.csv after executing it.
    ```bash
    python src/get_all_product_link.py
    ```

 2. **Scrape product information**
    Use `get_product_info.py` to visit each product page and extract details such as title, ingredients, and CO₂ info.
+You get thesis_data.csv after executing it.
    ```bash
    python src/get_product_info.py
    ```

 3. **Parse and update ingredients**
    Finally, run `ingredient_update.py` to re-parse the ingredients column, expand items inside parentheses, and update the CSV you select with the corrected ingredient counts.
+You get the csv_update after executing it.
    ```bash
    python src/ingredient_update.py
    ```